FarmBot-Docs/farmbot-software/v15/farmbot-os/intro/status-leds.md

 ## Unlock Button

-The **Unlock Button** (included with all Genesis v1.4+) has a yellow LED that indicates if FarmBot is <span class="fb-button fb-yellow">UNLOCKED</span> or not.
+The **Unlock Button** (included on the top of the electronics box with all Genesis v1.4+ and on the Farmduino Express circuit board with all Express v1.0+) has a yellow LED that indicates if FarmBot is <span class="fb-button fb-yellow">UNLOCKED</span> or not.
 It is connected to Raspberry Pi GPIO BCM pin 23.

 |Yellow (unlock)               |Status                        |
 |------------------------------|------------------------------|